-- Keep the Passover on the 14th Day of First Biblical Month of Aviv or Abib (evening of 14th day going into the 15th day which is the first day of the Feast of Unleavened Bread.)
+- Keep the Passover on the 14th Day of the first Biblical Month of Aviv or Abib (the evening of the 14th day going into the 15th day which is the first day of the Feast of Unleavened Bread.)

 - Evening Meal: Lamb or Goat, Unleavened bread, Bitter herbs (Examples: Parsley, Horseradish, etc.)

 - Do not sacrifice within your gates.
 Only the Priests were to perform the sacrifices.